Coiot/cbr-main/src/albums/episode3.md

 - scene_number: 87
   scene_title: "Remove Zimbab!"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene87.jpg
   narration: "<p>As I near the end of my paper supply, I write to you about my time in Zimbabwe.
 The people are so peaceful, they have the largest non-military force I have seen on this Earth.
 Apparently, they also like large pointed buildings, too.
 I had an artist draw me so it looked like I was holding it up, but it’s really hard to make it look like you’re holding up a triangle.
 Alas, I bid you adieu.
-If you ever find this in the future, know this.</p><p></p>"
+If you ever find this in the future, know this.</p><p>1.
+Art is a piece of it’s time, and it is not to be judged based on the quirks of an era which could not predict future trends.</p><p>2.
+I totally slept with Alp Arslan.
+HAH!
+YOU THOUGHT I WAS STRAIGHT!</p>"
 ---